-The possession of e-cigarettes, vapes and/or other legal smoking devices are allowed in designated areas on campus, but not in residential living areas.
+The possession of e-cigarettes, vapes and accessories (including but not limited to juices, chargers, and cartridges) and/or other legal smoking devices are allowed in designated areas on campus, but not in residential living areas.
 These items are not permitted in any living area.